100% Satisfaction Guarantee

 These thoughtful overviews provide selected examples of the roles of plants and animals within an ecosystem.
 Basic facts about the habitat are followed by simple profiles of the creatures that live there.
 Each spread ends with a boxed question that is answered with the subsequent page… View →

-Cover: Stinky Animals
+Cover: Armored Animals

 Series Made Simple